Without getting up from his place at the door,

 Brings the joy from the outside, to within.

-For this post, I decided to feature my favorite poem, The Marlin 2017, which is the only poem I have had published.
-It was inspired by my favorite bar in Fairbanks, an establishment featuring Christmas lights for ambiance, single bills decorating the walls and ceiling, rustic and engraved furniture and bar top, and small entrance as it lays in a basement.
-Every Wednesday night, about the time of me writing this (11 pm) I would be there enjoying Open Mic Night.
-I would always sit up close to the band and the presentation, even when with others I never moved to a quieter place for conversation because I was always there for the music.
+For this post, I decided to feature my favorite poem, The Marlin 2017, which is about a dive bar in Fairbanks called the Marlin -an establishment featuring Christmas lights for ambiance, single bills decorating the walls and ceiling, rustic and engraved furniture and bar top, and small entrance as it lays in a basement.
+Every Wednesday night, about 11pm I would be there enjoying Open Mic Night.
+I would always sit up close to the band and the presentation, I was always there for the music.
 There would always be lots of interesting and unique artists, so I would stay there into the early morning hours just to see them all even if that meant the next day was a painful drag.
 It was worth it, time and time again, because there was something magical about those moments there.
 It is difficult explaining… like a wistful sorrow, some melodic combination of joy and sadness experienced at the same time; sitting there enjoying a drink, watching the crowd become hypnotized or dance to the songs, hearing the long-drawn notes of one of the musicians -sharing their expression of emotion while feeling this subtle sense of joy… It was something indescribable enough that I feel like the poem itself doesn’t do it justice.
 I miss those days, as since then I have tried to go back and unfortunately the crowd and variety of artists isn’t the same.
 Perhaps it was one of those things you only get to experience for a certain time… Regardless, it has a fond place in my heart.